REVIEW: The Reign Of The Supermen

-I was lucky enough to get to see The Reign of The Supermen early, and not only that… a double bill screening including The Death of Superman at the Warner Brother’s office in London.
+I was lucky enough to get to see and review The Reign of The Supermen early, and not only that… a double bill screening including The Death of Superman at the Warner Brother’s office in London.
 As soon as I found out that I was invited, I crammed in some reading of The Return of The Superman in preparation.

 It’s safe to say that the film does NOT lack action, heart or humor.
 In fact it has plenty of each of those.
 It picks up directly where The Death of Superman left off, and we are introduced “properly” to the four new Supermen who are acting in the name of the one true Superman.
 I won’t go into the story too much, because if I did, it would spoil things, but the story is solid.
 But, be warned it does host a LOT of changes compared to the comic series.
 I guess this is done to keep people guessing and to make it a little more contemporary, lets not forget the original comic series was out in the early 90’s.
 Whilst they have changed the story a little, there are so many references and nods to the original comic series, which I LOVED, and even some references to recent DC films.

 One of those things, was the way the chaos of what had been going on is shown, director Sam Liu showcases this as newspaper front covers, which for those familiar with the 90’s comics is genius!
 They have recreated some of the iconic covers that we know and love.
 There was also reference to some things featured in Justice League, but it was also acknowledged how much Wonder Woman LOVES her ice cream.
 Those are the parts of the film that don’t really add anything to the story, but act as a bit of a check list for fans watching.
 And I for one, loved it.